 - 11:15 Major Themes

 It was the best of times, it was the worst of times.
-In this video lesson, learn about Charles Dickens' classic novel, A Tale of Two Cities.
+In this video lesson, learn about A Tale of Two Cities, Charles Dickens' classic novel about the French Revolution.

 Dickens' French Revolution Novel